swift/swift/DEVELOPMENT.md

 `3rdParty/Sparkle/Sparkle-1.14.0`.
 SCons will pick it up during configuration and build Swift with Sparkle support.

-The appcast URL is specified as a compile time preprocessor variable `SWIFT_APPCAST_URL` in `Swift/QtUI/QtSwift.cpp`
+The appcast URLs are specified in `Swift/QtUI/SwiftUpdateFeeds.h`.

 ## Building Swiften for Android
 This section describes how to build Swiften for Android.
 It can then be used from any Android native code.
 This guide has been tested on OS X and Linux.